-There are two opportunities to enter the program in a 12 month period.
+There are two opportunities to enter this fully on-campus program in a 12 month period.
 Applications for the fall term (beginning in September) should be submitted on or before the deadline of January 31.
 Applications for the spring term (beginning in January) should be submitted on or before the deadline of October 15.

 Applications should be submitted online, with video submission (see below) sent to the TWU Graduate Admissions Office by the deadline date.
 All application items must be received by the deadline to be considered on-time.

 Applicants with high academic honours in their undergraduate study may choose to complete applications before January 31 for early admission consideration.